tdoan5/ML5800/README.md

 with

+`localPort`: the port you choose on your `local computer` to connect to Erdos

-`port`        : the port number you see when opening the notebook app on Erdos.
+`remotePort`: the port number you see when opening the notebook app on Erdos

 `your_account`: your Erdos username.